Gothic rock: Legacy

-In the 1990s, several acts including PJ Harvey, Marilyn Manson, Manic Street Preachers, and Nine Inch Nails included gothic characteristics in their music without being assimilated into the genre.
-According to Rolling Stone, PJ Harvey's music in 1993 "careens from blues to goth to grunge, often in the space of a single song" whereas American artists such as Marilyn Manson combined "atmosphere from goth and disco" with "industrial sound".
+In the 1990s, several acts such as PJ Harvey, Manic Street Preachers, Nine Inch Nails and the Smashing Pumpkins included gothic characteristics in their music.
+According to Rolling Stone, PJ Harvey's music in 1993 "careens from blues to goth to grunge, often in the space of a single song".
 In 1997, Spin qualified Portishead's second album as "gothic", "deadly" and "trippy".
 Critic Barry Walters observed that the group got "darker, deeper and more disturbing" in comparison to their debut album Dummy.
 In the late 2010s, the Twilight Sad included gothic elements in their music.